 I built up a huge passion for running as well as continuing my love for swimming.
 I was also riding and training my own horse on the side.
 It was a ton of work juggling all of the sports and school but it kept me focused and driven.

-I hadn’t heard about Pentathlon until I was 14 and thought it was interesting but crazy that anyone would compete in five events.
+I heard about Pentathlon when I was 14 and thought it was interesting but crazy that anyone would compete in five events.
 When I was 17, I became more interested and did my first camp at the Olympic Training Center in March of 2010 which was followed by my first competition.
 From this competition, I qualified for Youth Worlds which would be in Uppsala, Sweden.

 The summer after high school was when I went to my first international competition for Pentathlon in Sweden for Youth Worlds.
 I loved it but was unsure of the path ahead and if I really had what it took to be competitive in the Pentathlon world.
 The coaches felt strongly that I did and I took a shot and moved to the Olympic Training Center in August of 2010.